 - 1. To be able to get the knowledge about selecting the task based on their course skills. - 2.
 To get the knowledge about analytical skill for solving the selected task. - 3.
-To get confident for implementing the task. - 4.
-After completing their project they get the confident for solving the real time problems.
+To get confident for implementing the task.

-К3 CO1 Apply the programming skill for solving the project.
-K4 CO2 Analyze the task and to collect the necessary information and software.
-K5 CO3 Evaluate the task based on the software.
+CO1 Apply the programming skills for solving the project.
+K5 CO2 Analyze the task and to collect the necessary information about the software.
+K3 to K5 CO3 Evaluate the task based on the software.
+CO4 Test the project for its successful implementation CO5 Implement and Maintain the developed system.